pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 The BioScala library has the additional advantage of having type safety throughout.

-## Sequence
+## Row or Sequence

 Any sequence for an alignment is simply a list of objects.
 The requirement is that the list should be iterable and can be indexed.
+In addition, elements in the list should respond to certain properties (see below).

 At the sequence level a pay load is possible.
 This can be a standard attribute of the class.
 If a list of attributes exists in the